NNPDF/nnpdf/validphys2/docs/guide.md

 `pdf.stats_class` allows to interpret the results of the convolution as a function of the PDF error type (e.g. to use the different formulas for the uncertainty of Hessian and Monte Carlo sets).
+In that way it allows to abstract away the different error types.
+One constructs an object inheriting from `validphys.core.Stats` that is appropriate for a given error type by calling `pdf.stats_class(data)` where data is an array where the entries along the first dimension are the results from each member computed from `libnnpdf` (and the other dimensions are arbitrary). `Stats` has methods that appropriately collapse along the first axis.
+For example `central_value` computes the mean along the first axis for Monte Carlo PDFs and yields the first member for Hesssian PDFs.

 And then define a simple provider function:
 ```python